khughitt/linear-models-study-group/15-linear-algebra-review-xv/README.md

 Any equation of this form is called a linear model.
 Once you know X and **y** the goal is to minimize the residual vector.
 This is the same as finding a least squares solution.

-How do we come up with the design matrix X?

 ### Least-Sqaures Fitting of Other Curves

 When your experimental data points do not lie on a straight line you can try to fit another functional relationship between *x* and *y*.